- Sleek design

 In base, Technology, A-Spec, and Advance trim, the 2019 Acura RDX has what it takes to be the best vehicle in the Acura lineup—aside from the swoopy NSX supercar, that is.

-It scores a 7.0 out of 10 on our scale.
-That score may rise once more safety data becomes available.
+It scores a 7.2 out of 10 on our scale.
 (Read more about how we rate cars.)

 By Acura’s own reckoning, the RDX hasn’t had the styling, performance, and prestige to compete in its pricey bracket, until now.